Lantern-chat/iso8601-timestamp/README.md

 * `verify`
     - Verifies numeric inputs when parsing and fails when non-numeric input is found.
     - When disabled, parsing ignores invalid input, possibly giving garbage timestamps.

-* `nightly`
-    - Enables nightly-specific optimizations, but without it will fallback to workarounds to enable the same optimizations.

 * `pg`
     - Enables `ToSql`/`FromSql` implementations for `Timestamp` so it can be directly stored/fetched from a PostgreSQL database using `rust-postgres`